AI Competence in the Company: Why AI Literacy Is Becoming Indispensable Now

 💡 AI competence does not mean being able to use every AI perfectly.
 What matters is the ability to critically assess AI results and use them responsibly in everyday work.

-Why AI competence is suddenly so important
+Why AI competence is suddenly becoming so important

 • in office applications